For Immediate Release:

 Government lost 1,100 (-0.2%) jobs over the month.
 Over the year, Government lost 100 (0.0%) jobs.

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.

-Local area unemployment statistics for September 2016 will be released on Tuesday, October 25, 2016.
-The preliminary October 2016 and revised September 2016 unemployment rate, labor force and job estimates for Massachusetts will be released on Thursday, November 17, 2016.
-See the 2016 Media Advisory annual schedule for complete list of release dates.
+Local area unemployment statistics for July 2018 will be released on Tuesday, August 21, 2018.
+The preliminary August 2018 and revised July 2018 unemployment rate, labor force and job estimates for Massachusetts will be released on Friday, September 21, 2018.
+See the 2018 Media Advisory annual schedule for a complete list of release dates.

 |Statewide Seasonally Adjusted Unemployment||Statewide Seasonally Adjusted Employment|

 |Statewide Not Seasonally Adjusted Unemployment||Statewide Not Seasonally Adjusted Employment|